 Each class description should have three main ingredients.
-First, write a descriptive paragraph about what you did.
-This is a simple fifth grade writing assignment, not a college thesis, so don’t over-think it.
+First, write a descriptive paragraph about what your child did.
+This is a simple fifth grade writing assignment, not a college thesis, so don’t overthink it.
 Second, include a list of what you used, from textbooks to supplements or experiences.
-Third, describe how you graded or evaluated, remembering that there should be more than merely tests to influence your final grade.
+Third, describe how you graded or evaluated, remembering that there should be more than merely tests to influence the final grade.

 3. Reading and award lists

 Make a list of the books read each year.
 This is easier when you keep all your library and curriculum purchase receipts each year.
 Keep a list of the activities your child is involved in and the awards or volunteer hours they earned in each activity.

 Keep records early.
 Record keeping is not a switch that you can suddenly turn on; it can help to practice.
 I started training myself to keep records when my children were in seventh grade so I would be competent by the time they were in high school.
 If your child is in seventh or eighth grade, practice keeping your homeschool records as if they were already in high school.
 Be prepared for anything as you move forward.
 It’s common for homeschoolers to do some high school level work in middle school.

 Keep records often.
 It's a rare person who updates homeschool records every day, but every parent can manage keeping up with records every month or two.
 As you train yourself to keep records, strive to keep something to document every subject your child learns.

 Keep records in high school.
 Homeschool records become critical once a student begins high school as they are part of the transcript that will be shared with colleges.
 Begin your transcript as soon as your child is in 9th grade, or at age 14.
 Update the transcript and course descriptions every spring from 9th through 12th grades, until high school is complete.